-To characterize the higher-order network structure of knowledge in science and technology, we collected data from two large sources: (1) the American Physical Society corpus (hereafter ``APS data''), consisting of more than 630,000 scientific articles published between 1893 and 2018, and (2) the U.S. Patent and Trademark Office's (USPTO) Patents View database (hereafter ``USPTO data''), which covers over 6.5 million patents granted by the USPTO from 1976 to 2017.
-For our purposes, both sources are useful for their well-developed knowledge categorization systems.
-The APS tags all published manuscripts in its corpus by subject with between 1 and 5 Physics and Astronomy Classification Scheme (PACS) codes (e.g., 04.30.-w, ``Gravitational waves''; 14.60.Ef, ``Muons''; 05.60.-k, ``Transport processes'').
-PACS codes are hierarchical; at the most granular level, there are approximately 7,300 codes.
-Similar to the APS, the USPTO codes all patents by subject using between 1 and 99 classes drawn from its hierarchical, U.S. Patent Classification (USPC) system (e.g., 712/10+, ``Array processors'', 558/486, ``Nitroglycerin''; D13/165, ``Photoelectric cell'').
-Relative to PACS codes, the USPC system is substantially larger, with more than 158,000 categories at the most granular level.
+To characterize the higher-order structure of knowledge in science and technology, we collected data from (1) the American Physical Society (``APS data''), consisting of 630,000 scientific articles published between 1893 and 2018, and (2) the U.S. Patent and Trademark Office's (USPTO) Patents View database (``USPTO data''), which covers 6.5 million patents granted from 1976 to 2017.
+For our purposes, both sources are useful for their knowledge categorization systems.
+The APS tags manuscripts by subject with between 1 and 5 Physics and Astronomy Classification Scheme (PACS) codes (e.g., 04.30.-w, ``Gravitational waves''; 14.60.Ef, ``Muons''; 05.60.-k, ``Transport processes'').
+PACS codes are hierarchical, with approximately 7,300 codes at the most granular level.
+Similar to the APS, the USPTO codes patents by subject using between 1 and 99 classes from its hierarchical, U.S. Patent Classification (USPC) system (e.g., 712/10+, ``Array processors'', 558/486, ``Nitroglycerin''; D13/165, ``Photoelectric cell'').
+Relative to PACS codes, the USPC system is larger, with more than 158,000 categories at the most granular level.
 The USPC system is regularly updated to account for changes in technology.
-With each update, the USPTO retrospectively reassigns (as necessary) the codes given to all previously granted patents.
-Thus, the USPC codes assigned to a particular patent may change over time.
+With each update, the USPTO reassigns (as necessary) the codes given to all previously granted patents.
+Thus, the codes assigned to a particular patent may change over time.

-We limit our focus to the period from 1980 to 2010 for papers and from 1976 to 2010 for patents.
+We limit our focus to the period 1980 to 2010 for papers and 1976 to 2010 for patents.
 PACS codes were introduced in the mid-1970s, but they were not applied consistently in our data for the first few years.
-In addition, while the USPTO dates back to 1790, patent data are only readily available in machine readable form from 1976.
-Beginning in the mid-2010s, the APS and USPTO began retiring the PACS and USPC systems, respectively, in favor of new knowledge categorization systems.
-In addition, as we describe in more detail below, several of our analyses consider the implications of knowledge network topology for future discovery and innovation; as such, concluding our analyses in 2010 helps us to limit right censoring.
+In addition, while the USPTO dates to 1790, patent data are only available in machine readable form from 1976.
+Beginning in the mid-2010s, the APS and USPTO began retiring PACS and USPC codes, respectively, in favor of new systems.
+We limit our attention to utility patents, which encompass the vast majority (roughly 90\%) of all patents granted by the USPTO.
+Thus, we exclude from our analysis design patents, plant patents, and reissue patents, which are distinctive in their nature and scope.